balena-io-experimental/support-toolkit/README.md

    balena run --rm -it kb2ma/support-toolkit
 ```

-To execute a command directly, for example `lshw`:
+To execute a command directly, provide it at startup, like this example to list device hardware with `lshw`.
 ```bash
    balena run --rm --privileged kb2ma/support-toolkit -c "lshw -short"
 ```